Tour start → end dates | Price | Enquire |

 Travel Time: ± 8 hours

-Day 6: Iringa, Tanzania
+Day 6: Mikumi National Park – Iringa, Tanzania

 This morning, wake up early to embark on a 4×4 game drive into Mikumi National Park with local experts.
 Elephants, hippos, giraffes, zebras, buffalo, warthogs, wildebeests, and impalas inhabit this less-touristed park, which is home to impressive numbers of elephants, hippos, giraffes, zebras, zebras, buffalo, and warthogs – as well as predators if you are lucky.
-On the outskirts of Iringa, we will set up camp on the grounds of a farmhouse (approximately five hours away).
+On the outskirts of Iringa, we will set up camp on the grounds of a farmhouse (approximately 5 hours away).
 The area is surrounded by natural bushland, making it an ideal location for birdwatchers.
 Spend some time stargazing before retiring for the night in this rural setting.

 Meals: Breakfast, Lunch, Dinner